alexgoodell/go-mdism/README.md

 # PSA
 - [ ] Set up PSA reporting - natural events, PSA switch etc - Alex to complete
 - [ ] Define borders and distributions for PSA.
-How to code this in GO?
-What happens when a baseline transition probability changes?
+How to code this in GO? - Randomly change the input variables? + Also: what happens when a baseline transition probability changes?
 Do we adjust the rest accordingly or should we subtract/add from/to remaining?
 Discuss with Jim Tuesday 07-07.

 # DALY, YLD and YLL
 - [ ] Adjust YLD values - when somebody has 2 diseases simultaneously Dw = 1-PRODUCT(1-Dwx) Where Dwx is each disease specific Dw.